 Revenues

-We recognize revenues when, or as, our performance obligations under the terms of a contract with our customer are satisfied (see Note 2 for additional details).
-We generally procure, will produce, and sell product to be utilized in the manufacturing of finished products, for which we recognize revenue upon shipment.
-Currently, the majority of our revenue is generated from the supply chain activation program in which the Company purchases materials from various vendors and sells them to our customers for a moderate margin as we establish the logistics and invoicing capabilities for our own products.
-Our service contracts generally pay us at the commencement of the agreement and then at additional intervals as outlined in each contract.
-We recognize contract liabilities for such payments and then recognize revenue as we satisfy the related performance obligations.
-To the extent collectible revenue recognized under this method exceeds the consideration received, we recognize contract assets for such unbilled consideration.
-We recognize revenue from the service agreements over the period during which the services are performed.
+The Company recognizes revenues when, or as, its performance obligations under the terms of a contract with its customer are satisfied (see Note 2 for additional details).
+The Company generally procures, will produce, and sells product to be utilized in the manufacturing of finished products, for which it recognizes revenue upon shipment.
+Currently, the majority of the Company’s revenue is generated from the supply chain activation program in which the Company purchases materials from various vendors and sells them to its customers for a moderate margin as it establishes the logistics and invoicing capabilities for its own products.
+The Company’s service contracts generally pay the Company at the commencement of the agreement and then at additional intervals as outlined in each contract.
+The Company recognizes contract liabilities for such payments and then recognizes revenue as it satisfies the related performance obligations.
+To the extent collectible revenue recognized under this method exceeds the consideration received, the Company recognizes contract assets for such unbilled consideration.
+The Company recognizes revenue from the service agreements over the period during which the services are performed.

-The Company did not receive payment before the provision of services for the years ended December 31, 2024 and 2023.
-Therefore, deferred revenue was zero as of December 31, 2024 and 2023.
+The Company did not receive payment before the provision of services for the years ended December 31, 2025 and 2024.
+Therefore, deferred revenue was zero.

 Historical Timeline